2018 Victorian state election: Legislative Council seats table

 Labor benefited from an enormous swing toward it and consequently picked up at least one seat in most regions, winning 18 seats.
 The swing against the Coalition in the lower house was replicated in the Council and they lost five seats to finish with only 11.
 Most of the minor parties were the beneficiaries of above-the-line voting, though Reason Party MP Fiona Patten was re-elected on the back of a strong below-the-line vote in Northern Metropolitan.
 The Greens were the biggest losers of the system, losing four of their five upper house members and only re-electing party leader Samantha Ratnam.
 Derryn Hinch's Justice Party was the biggest winner on the crossbench, picking up three seats, however the party's member for Western Metropolitan (Catherine Cumming) defected to sit as an independent prior to being sworn in.
 The Liberal Democrats won two seats.

 Richard Willingham, the ABC News state political correspondent, described the result as proof of Labor's continued "dominance" of state politics, noting that "enough progressive parties [won] spots on the crossbench to potentially provide an avenue for any controversial legislation."

+Aftermath

+Michael O'Brien replaced Matthew Guy as Leader of the Opposition following Guy's resignation.
+Victorian state Liberal President Michael Kroger resigned following the election result and the Liberals defeat.